typewriter-editor/json-patch/README.md

 ];
 ```

 Return a new JSON.
 It contains shallow-copied elements that have some changes into child elements.
-And it contains original elements that are not updated any.
+And it contains original elements that were not updated.

 ![add](assets/patch-add.png)